MRFP: Learning Generalizable Semantic Segmentation from Sim-2-Real with Multi-Resolution Feature Perturbation: Methodology

 where max represents the maximum operation.
-Since the features being perturbed using NP+ have a smaller spatial resolution than that of the HRFP block, these perturbations can be viewed as low-resolution feature perturbations.
-Fig. \ref{fig:NPHRFP} denotes a Fourier analysis of NP+ and HRFP perturbations.
-A relative increase in the presence of frequencies is studied across 3 bands.
-The presence of low-frequencies are predominantly increased after NP+.
-In stark contrast, HRFP predominantly increases the presence of high-frequency components in the feature space.
-This supports our previously stated conjecture and approach employed to improve out of distribution performance.
-Fig. \ref{fig:TSNE}. depicts the t-SNE plots for the final encoder stage of the ResNet50 backbone along with the corresponding scores Maximum Mean Discrepancy(MMD) scores.
-A lower MMD score and a higher degree of overlap between the two distributions indicate better generalizability.
-This is clearly observed in the components used in the proposed module.
+Since the features being perturbed using NP+ have a smaller spatial resolution than that of the HRFP block, these perturbations can be viewed as low-resolution feature perturbations. \\

-MRFP/MRFP+ consists of both high-resolution feature perturbation (HRFP/HRFP+) and normalized feature perturbation, both having a probability of \textit{p} = 0.5 during training.
+MRFP/MRFP+ consists of both high-resolution feature perturbation (HRFP/HRFP+) and normalized feature perturbation.
 The perturbations caused due to HRFP/HRFP+ enables the model to learn domain invariant representations in the learned feature space from distinct domains generated from NP+.
-The proposed method is fundamentally different from previous convolutional randomization techniques \cite{choi_progressive_nodate, xu2020robust, yue2022domain} wherein, the task is to induce various style domains in the image space.
-In contrast, MRFP/MRFP+ aims to induce domain agnostic model behaviour by not only generating diverse style-information in the feature space but also by not letting the model overfit on source domain-specific features.
-The proposed module is simple, computationally efficient, transferable technique and thus can be attached to any deep backbone network that adds no additional learnable parameters, no extra objective functions to optimize in the training process of the base network.
+The proposed method is fundamentally different from previous convolutional randomization techniques \cite{choi2023progressive, xu2020robust, yue2019domain} wherein, the task is to induce various style domains in the image space.
+In contrast, MRFP/MRFP+ aims to induce domain agnostic model behaviour by not only generating diverse style-information in the feature space but also by not letting the model overfit on HF source domain-specific features.
+The proposed module is a simple, computationally efficient, transferable technique, and thus can be attached to any deep backbone network while adding no additional learnable parameters, nor extra objective functions to optimize in the training process of the base network.
 During inference, the MRFP module is removed, and only the baseline segmentation network is used.